Close Banner

 The Universal Studios Hollywood app is your best guide in the park for quickly finding upcoming shows, checking wait times and locating restaurants (and menus) or shops.
 It also guides you through Universal CityWalk.
 The park offers free Wi-Fi.
 You can always ask a team member if you can't find a show time, such as the Wizarding World performances, since not every show is listed.

 You may also use the Universal Studios Hollywood app to get a Virtual Line Pass when offered.
-Secret Life of Pets: Off the Leash sometimes offers a Virtual Line during busy times.
+New rides sometimes offer a Virtual Line during busy times.
 That allows you to enjoy the rest of the park instead of standing in a long line!

-Universal Studios Hollywood Tips to Maximize Your Time - super nintendo world
+Universal Studios Hollywood Tips to Maximize Your Time - Ticket and lockers

 Have a Universal Studios Hollywood tip we didn't mention or a question?
 Share it in the comments below!
 Don't froget — we offer a Universal Studios Hollywood Park Plan to maximize your time!